For your convenience, the short concise guide on the different maple syrup grades is as follows:

 The Vermont official grading scale requires a light transmittance of greater than or equal to 75% to qualify.
-When tasting, the first thing you'll notice are aromas of vanilla and baked apple.
+When tasting, the first thing you'll notice is the aromas of vanilla and baked apple.
 The first flavors are notes of praline and fresh butter that finish with a very delicate maple flavor, which fans of this grade treasure.

 Amber Rich Taste

-Probably the most popular grade we produce, Amber Rich Taste syrup is a favorite for pancakes, French toast, and waffles.
+Probably the most popular of the Vermont maple syrup grades we produce, Amber Rich Taste syrup is a favorite for pancakes, French toast, and waffles.
 A true utility player on the maple syrup team.
-You might recognize it's old name, Grade A Medium Amber, I think the new name really sets expectations properly.
-This grade boasts a pleasant, rich, well balanced maple flavor (which is why it's my favorite!).
+You might recognize its old name, Grade A Medium Amber, I think the new name sets expectations properly.
+This grade boasts a pleasant, rich, well-balanced rich flavor (which is why it's my favorite!).

 Dark Robust Taste